Tips on Managing the Email Blizzard

 ready-to-deliver pregnant daughter.
 The

-president of my University, the President-elect, my division chair and my
+president of my University, the Provost, my division chair and my family are

-Use your filters to change the color of the message, priority level, to
+filters to change the color of the message, priority level, or to play a sound

 “My wife just emailed me” I know when

-they leave to check (and they sometimes realize they ought to leave
+they leave to check for Sharon’s message (and they sometimes realize they ought

-priority so they all know a key word they can put in a subject line that will
+my priority so they all know a key word they can put in a subject line that

-automatically get my attention ahead of others a pastor writing me, or somebody
+so they automatically get my attention ahead of others.

 §